-As a result, almost every week I meet at least one highly promising candidate, either in person or on LinkedIn, who is looking for advice on how to land a job as a Data Scientist.
-She usually has at least one degree (and, sometimes, an advanced degree) in engineering, math or another STEM field, and she is actively looking for a job in Data Science.
-She has completed any number of relevant courses on Python, R and Statistics, and she is a regular at all the relevant meet-ups and events in Boston.
-Her story is always the same: she has responded to countless job posts from companies big and small, and she has even been invited to interview a few times, but she has yet to get an offer.
-She is not yet a Data Scientist.
+As a result, almost every week I meet at least one highly promising candidate, either in person or on LinkedIn, who is looking for advice on how to land a job as a data scientist.
+They usually have at least one degree (and, sometimes, an advanced degree) in engineering, math or another STEM field, and they are actively looking for a job in data science.
+They have completed any number of relevant courses on Python, R and Statistics, and are a regular at all the relevant meet-ups and events in Boston.
+Their story is always the same: they have responded to countless job posts from companies big and small, and they have even been invited to interview a few times, but they have yet to get an offer.
+They are not yet a data scientist.

-Up to 70% of communication is non-verbal, which means that you begin telling your story long before you open your mouth to say ‘hello’.
-What is more, people form a first impression of someone they meet for the first time within seven seconds, and decide whether that person is trustworthy within a tenth of a second!
+Up to 70% of communication is non-verbal, which means that you begin telling your story long before you open your mouth to say "hello."
+People form a first impression of someone they meet for the first time within seven seconds and decide whether that person is trustworthy within a tenth of a second!
 Your clothing sends a critical message about you during those few seconds, so you’ll want to make sure that message is a positive one.

 For more specific guidelines on defining a modern, professional clothing style, here are two books I recommend, for men and women respectively:

 2. Watch Your Body Language: How a Data Scientist Should Act for Success

 Other than your clothing, your body language is your number one asset for making a good first impression when networking or interviewing for a Data Science job.
 When it comes to body language, how you feel on the inside will always be reflected on the outside, so it is important to put yourself in a positive and self-confident state of mind.